 - 1. Participation in educational programs on topics relevant to the exam domains. - a.
 Educational portions of home health meetings (national convention, state, local, or regional meetings) one (1) CEU for each 60 minutes of participation - b.
 Educational portions of programs of other relevant professional associations-one (1) CEU for each 60 minutes of participation - c.
 Educational portions of programs sponsored by organizations or vendors on topics that maintain, update, or enlarge knowledge and skills relevant to the pertinent home health or hospice profession-one (1) CEU for each 60 minutes of participation - d.
 Telecommunications and webinars relevant to the pertinent home health or hospice profession-one (1) CEU for each 60 minutes of participation - 2.
 Publication and presentation of material relevant to the pertinet home health or hospice profession. - a.
-Publication is the development of an original work relevant to the pertinent home health or hospice profession, reproduced by written or electronic means for general dissemination to the public (unless required as part of work responsibilities; see non-qualifying section). - Author of a textbook, workbook, or manual-twenty (20) CEUs - Editor of a textbook, workbook, or manual-ten (10) CEUs - Author of an article in a home health or hospice professional journal-five (5) CEUs - Author of a chapter in a textbook, workbook, or manual-ten (10) CEUs - Editor of a home health or hospice professional journal-five (5) CEUs - BMSC course writing (for example, coding on-line library course)-ten (10) CEUs - Author of an educational article in a local or state newsletter-two (2) CEUs - Reviewer of book manuscripts prior to publications-one (1) CEU per chapter - Author of an original tool for the AHCC Tools library- one (1) CEU - Author of a post for the AHCC blog-one (1) CEU - Author of an article for AHCC Quarterly Journal-two (2) CEUs - b.
+Publication is the development of an original work relevant to the pertinent home health or hospice profession, reproduced by written or electronic means for general dissemination to the public (unless required as part of work responsibilities; see non-qualifying section). - Author of a textbook, workbook, or manual-twenty (20) CEUs - Editor of a textbook, workbook, or manual-ten (10) CEUs - Author of an article in a home health or hospice professional journal-five (5) CEUs - Author of a chapter in a textbook, workbook, or manual-ten (10) CEUs - Editor of a home health or hospice professional journal-five (5) CEUs - AHCC course writing (for example, coding on-line library course)-ten (10) CEUs - Author of an educational article in a local or state newsletter-two (2) CEUs - Reviewer of book manuscripts prior to publications-one (1) CEU per chapter - Author of an original tool for the AHCC Tools library- one (1) CEU - Author of a post for the AHCC blog-one (1) CEU - b.
 Presentation is the development of an original work delivered to an audience. - Speaker at an educational program-one (1) CEU for each 60 minutes of podium time, with a maximum of five (5) CEUs allowed per educational program - Panel participant at an educational program-one (1) CEU for each 60 minutes of podium time, with a maximum of five (5) CEUs allowed per educational program - 3.
 Independent study activities relevant to the home health coding profession. - a.
-Enrollment in one or more BMSC study program modules (CEUs pre-determined by BMSC) - b.
-Enrollment in home study programs relevant to the exam domains' core education content areas from organizations other than BMSC (BMSC prior approval required) - c.
-BMSC post-test offerings accompanying an Association of Home Care Coding and Compliance (AHCC) Ezine article or book published by DecisionHealth (CEUs pre-determined by BMSC) - d.
-Advanced research (for example, reading and analyzing material above and beyond one's knowledge of the subject matter) in a home health coding topic area to support activities associated with an expert panel, workgroup, or task force of BMSC or its affiliate-one (1) CEU per each year - e.
-Post-test offerings accompanying quarterly issues of AHCC Journal.
+Enrollment in one or more AHCC study program modules (CEUs pre-determined by AHCC) - b.
+Enrollment in home study programs relevant to the exam domains' core education content areas from organizations other than AHCC (AHCC prior approval required) - c.
+AHCC post-test offerings accompanying an Association of Home Care Coding and Compliance (AHCC) Insider Ezine or book published by DecisionHealth (CEUs pre-determined by AHCC) - d.
+Advanced research (for example, reading and analyzing material above and beyond one's knowledge of the subject matter) in a home health coding topic area to support activities associated with an expert panel, workgroup, or task force of AHCC or its affiliate-one (1) CEU per each year